Dental Crowns

 First Visit: Examining and preparing the tooth.

-At the first visit in preparation for a crown, Drs.
-Harris or will anesthetize (numb) the tooth and the gum tissue around the tooth.
+At the first visit in preparation for a crown, Dr. Harris will anesthetize (numb) the tooth and the gum tissue around the tooth.
 Next, the tooth receiving the crown is filed down along the chewing surface and sides to make room for the crown.
 The amount removed depends on the type of crown used (for instance, all-metal crowns are thinner and require less tooth structure removal than all-porcelain-fused-to-metal ones).
-If, on the other hand, a large area of tooth is missing (due to decay or damage), Drs.
-Harris or will use filling material to “build up” the tooth to support the crown.
+If, on the other hand, a large area of tooth is missing (due to decay or damage), Dr. Harris will use filling material to “build up” the tooth to support the crown.

-After re-shaping the tooth, Drs.
-Harris or will do a digital scan of the prepared tooth or use a paste or putty to make an impression of the tooth to receive the crown.
+After re-shaping the tooth, Dr. Harris will do a digital scan of the prepared tooth or use a paste or putty to make an impression of the tooth to receive the crown.
 Digital scans (see Cadent iTero Digital Impression System under Advanced Technology) or impressions of the teeth above and below the tooth to receive the dental crown will also be made to make sure that the crown will not affect your bite.

 Second Visit: Receiving the permanent dental crown.